Building a Power BI Governance Framework

 Governance Maturity Model

-Most organizations start at Level 1-2 and should target Level 3-4 within 12 months.
+Most organizations I assess are at Level 1-2.
+The realistic target is Level 3-4 within 12 months, with Level 5 achievable at 18-24 months.

 Core Governance Components